 In many cases, with prior approval, your dog or cat may be able to visit to provide companionship and comfort during your stay.
 Please ask about our policy.

-We offer an overnight, homelike studio apartment with some kitchen facilities setting where patients and key family members may stay and practice the skills necessary for a successful return to normal living.
-A fully functioning kitchen with refrigerator, stove and microwave is also close to the transitional suite for practicing adaptive skills.
+We offer an overnight, homelike studio apartment setting where patients and key family members may stay and practice the skills they necessary for a successful return to normal living.
+A fully functioning kitchen with refrigerator, stove and microwave is also close to the transitional suite for practicing independence.

 As your discharge date approaches, a home evaluation may be scheduled to help you and your family prepare and adapt your home.
 Following the evaluation, a list of recommendations is provided on how to improve the accessibility of your home to allow for your optimal independence.

-After and injury or illness many people are anxious about things such as shopping, eating in a restaurant, or attending community activities.
+After becoming impaired many people are anxious about things such as shopping, eating in a restaurant, or attending community activities.
 Community outings help reduce those fears by providing education and practice in navigating public settings with a disability.
 Outings with family and friends also may be scheduled to give everyone an opportunity to practice adaptive skills prior to your discharge.